7: Algae - an Introduction

 Brown macroalgae (also known as Kelp)

-(some material below for brown macroalgae from https://bio.libretexts.org/Bookshelv...3A_Brown_Algae)
+(Some material below for brown macroalgae from https://bio.libretexts.org/Bookshelv...3A_Brown_Algae)

-Macroscopic brown algae arose when a heterotrophic eukaryote merged with a unicellular photosynthetic eukaryotic red algae chloroplasts.
+Macroscopic brown algae arose when a heterotrophic eukaryote merged with a unicellular photosynthetic eukaryotic red alga's chloroplasts.
 This time, the red alga became a chloroplast with four membranes -- the engulfing membrane from the oomycete, the red alga's plasma membrane, and the two membranes of the original chloroplast within the red alga.
 The chloroplast has lost one of these membranes in many groups derived from secondary endosymbiosis.
 Figure \(\PageIndex{10}\) shows this secondary endosymbiosis event.

 Figure \(\PageIndex{10}\): In the diagram above, we see a unicellular photosynthetic eukaryote with a 2-membrane chloroplast.
 In step one, this organism is engulfed by a heterotrophic eukaryote.
 In step two, we see the photosynthetic organism inside the heterotrophic organism.
 In step three, the original photosynthetic organism has been reduced to a chloroplast with four membranes.
 Artwork by Nikki Harris CC-BY-NC with added labels by Maria Morrow.